 - Add vegetable broth, stir well, add milk and cook for about 15-20 minutes.

 - Reduce the heat and add a splash of soya sauce.
 Done.

 It’s delicious and easy, ready in no time, healthy and budget-friendly:

-Plenty of garlic, onion and thyme!
+Plenty of garlic, onion, and thyme!
 Their flavors really shine here and complement the earthy flavor of mushrooms without overpowering it.
 If you don’t like thyme, you can also use parsley, oregano, tarragon, chives or what you prefer most.

-Texture: I’m not a big fan of using butter or cream in soup, I think they add unnecessary fat and somehow they take away flavors.
+Texture: I’m not a big fan of using butter or cream in soups, I think they add unnecessary fat and somehow they take away flavors.
 I make the roux just mixing a little of olive oil and flour, adding some milk at the end.
 I definitely prefer a light soup, but if you like a richer soup you can surely go for some heavy cream or half and half, it will taste delicious anyway.
-For a dairy free/vegan option, you can use almond milk, this mushroom soup will be still nice and creamy.
+For a dairy-free/vegan option, you can use almond milk, this mushroom soup will be still nice and creamy.

-Leftovers: it keeps well in the fridge for up to 3 days.
+It keeps well in the fridge for up to 3 days.
 I wouldn’t advise to freeze them though; mushroom soups thickened with a flour-based roux might be a bit stodgy when thawed, they’re ok, but not at their best.

-This healthy mushroom soup is so good, hearty and guaranteed to please every mushroom lover!
+This healthy mushroom soup is so good, hearty, and guaranteed to please every mushroom lover!

 If you make this recipe, let me know!
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
 I would love to hear from you! x